 Herminie is a tiny town located in the state of Pennsylvania.
 With a population of 718 people and just one neighborhood, Herminie is the 908th largest community in Pennsylvania.
-Herminie has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Herminie was built prior to World War II, making it one of the older and more historic towns in the country.

 When you are in Herminie, you'll notice that it is more blue-collar than most other communities in America.
 36.45% of Herminie’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Herminie is a town of service providers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Herminie who work in management occupations (23.36%), personal care services (13.08%), and healthcare suport services (11.22%).

-Herminie’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Herminie’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Herminie is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Herminie does not have a public transit system used by locals to get to and from work.

 Herminie is a somewhat ethnically-diverse town.
 The people who call Herminie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Herminie residents report their race to be White.
 Important ancestries of people in Herminie include Irish, German, Italian, Polish, and Scottish.